FREE SHIPPING on $99 or more (within the contiguous United States)

 • Add as a garnish to soups, stews, salads, sauces, and side dishes

-• Chop and mix into grass-fed butter to make your own herbed butter
+• Chop and mix into grass-fed butter to make your own herb butter

-• Use as a seasoning or rub on roasted veggies and meats
+• Use as a seasoning or rub on roasted organic veggies and 100% grass fed meat

 Sources for this article include: